Cosmological constraints from galaxy clustering and galaxy-galaxy lensing with extended SubHalo Abundance Matching: Results

 In our fiducial analysis, we use the cumulative number densities from the TNG300 simulation as inputs for the SHAMe emulator, instead of those from GAMA or KiDS-1000 (see Section \ref{sec:CSMF}).
 We assess the impact of this choice by increasing/decreasing the SHAMe number density inputs by 10\%, motivated by Figure \ref{fig:differential stellar mass function}, and find shifts of 0.16$\sigma$/0.19$\sigma$ in $S_8$, demonstrating that our analysis is robust to this choice.
 We check that our results are consistent across the stellar mass bins by analysing the two lowest and two highest stellar mass bins separately.
 We find broad consistency between the two sets of bins, with shifts of 1.16$\sigma$/0.77$\sigma$ in $S_8$ for the two lowest/highest bins, respectively.
 However, these variations are limited by the number of datapoints compared to the number of free parameters, and the majority of the constraining power for the 5 SHAMe parameters comes from the two highest stellar mass bins.
 Therefore, even though we find broad consistency across the stellar mass bins, the power of the analysis comes from combining a range of stellar masses.
 We also check the impact of adding a \planck prior to the unconstrained cosmological parameters, $n_\mathrm{s}$ and $\Omega_\mathrm{b}$, and find a small shift of 0.16$\sigma$ in $S_8$.

 In the last three rows of Figure \ref{fig:S8_summary_analysis_variations}, we illustrate the power of combined analyses of galaxy clustering and galaxy-galaxy lensing.
 When analysing $\Delta\Sigma$ alone, we are only able to place a wide constraint on $S_8$, and when analysing $w_{\mathrm{p}}$ alone, we are only able to place a wide constraint on $\Omega_\mathrm{m}$.
 However, combining the two, we can constrain both $S_8$ and $\Omega_\mathrm{m}$ with greater precision.
 For a discussion of the power of combining $w_{\mathrm{p}}$ and $\Delta\Sigma$ in the context of the SHAMe parameters, see Section \ref{sec:shame_param_results}.
 When initially analysing $w_{\mathrm{p}}$ alone we found a significant constraint on $S_8$, which was inconsistent with our fiducial result, and is not expected using only galaxy clustering data.
 We found that this constraint disappeared when we removed stellar mass bin 3, $10.5 < \mathrm{{log}}(M_{{\star}}/h^{{-2}}M_{{\odot}}) \leq 10.7$, and even if we just removed the large scales of bin 3, where $r_{\mathrm{max}}>1.5 \ h^{-1}\mathrm{Mpc}$ (see Appendix \ref{app:clustering_inconsistency}).
 We therefore suspect the presence of an uncontrolled systematic effect in the large scales of bin 3.
 To avoid confirmation bias, we did not remove $w_{\mathrm{p}}$ bin 3 from our fiducial joint data vector.
 However, in the final row of Figure \ref{fig:S8_summary_analysis_variations} we show that our fiducial analysis is only negligibly affected when stellar mass bin 3 is removed from the clustering, resulting in a shift of 0.08$\sigma$ in $S_8$.
+We also test removing mass bin 4, since the stellar mass function can not correctly reproduce this mass regime, as shown in Figure \ref{fig:differential stellar mass function}.
+For this case, we find similar constraints as when using the full sample (not shown here); this occurs because we actually select the galaxies based on their number density, which mitigates the impact of the different mass functions on the galaxy selection (see Appendix \ref{sec:NoBin4} for more details).